JoinColony/docs/colony/learn/dao-builders-toolkit/reputation.md

 **No reputation** will be earned in child Teams (**Ruby**, **Node.js)**, or in sibling or uncle teams (**Frontend** & **Design)**.

 :::tip
 Currently, Colony allows **only one layer of Teams**.
-Nested Teams are planned.
+Nested Teams are forthcoming.
 :::

 ### Reputation Decay